-The new AUIS Youth Engagement Scholarship is open to candidates applying to the undergraduate program in the Early Admissions Round in Fall 2016.
+The AUIS Youth Engagement Scholarship is now open to candidates applying to the undergraduate program in Fall 2017.
 The new Scholarship recognizes extracurricular achievement in leadership and good citizenship.

 Who can apply?

-- All applicants meeting AUIS admissions requirements are eligible to apply for the Scholarship as long as they apply during the Early Admissions Round.
+- All applicants meeting AUIS admissions requirements are eligible to apply for the Scholarship as long as they apply during the Early (1 -15 August) or Regular (1 Oct - 13 Nov) Admissions Round.

 - Current AUIS students are not eligible.

 Applicants may demonstrate engagement in any area of citizenship and leadership.
 Examples include, but are not limited to, volunteer work (e.g. working with hospitals, charity organizations, refugee camps, animal shelters, people with disabilities, environmental groups, etc.); managing or being an active member of a team, club or civic organization; starting a new business; public performances in sports, music, or the arts; and other activities in which the student has demonstrated individual excellence and the ability to work effectively with people outside of the classroom.

 Applicants will be eligible to apply for the scholarship once they have already submitted their undergraduate application.

 They will be required to fill out an online scholarship form, along with: